RhinosF1/PublicTestWiki-Inactive-Auto/README.md

 # Running

-To run the notify script:
+To run the script in notify mode:
- - python3 notify.py
+ - python main.py notify

-To run the remove script:
+To run the script in remove mode:
- - python3 remove.py
+ - python main.py remove

 Follow the on-screen instructions.